Upcoming Election Dates & Registration Deadlines

 - At least 17 years old and turning 18 years old by Election Day

-- Completed with confinement and parole if previously convicted of a felony and have had your voting rights restored
+- Done with confinement and parole if previously convicted of a felony and have had your voting rights restored

 ID Needed for Voter Registration